 Fill out your 2015–16 FAFSA, available at the Department of Education’s Federal Student Aid FAFSA website beginning January 1, 2015.

-- For more information about what to do, check out FAFSA’s YouTube video: How to Fill Out the FAFSA.
+Check out FAFSA’s YouTube video: How to Fill Out the FAFSA.

 For students who fill out the WASFA-Washington Application for State Financial Aid:

 This application is for low-income, non-citizen students who meet the same residency requirement under HB 1079, to become eligible for the Washington State Need Grant.
 The application is available now and must be completed by Evergreen's March 1st deadline.
-For more information, the application, and process requirements can be found by going to: www.readysetgrad.org/wasfa
+For more information, the application, and process requirements can be found by going to: www.readysetgrad.org/wasfa.

-Evergreen’s financial aid priority deadline is March 1, 2015.
+Evergreen’s financial aid priority deadline is March 1.

-Your official FAFSA must be received AND processed by the Federal Processor no later than March 1, 2015.
+Your official FAFSA must be received AND processed by the Federal Processor no later than March 1.
 Your FAFSA cannot be rejected by the Processor for any reason to be considered official, and must include Evergreen’s school code (008155).
 Only students meeting this deadline will be considered for priority financial aid packaging.
 Only admitted students are processed for financial aid, so apply for admission to the College early.